-We issue share-based compensation to employees in the form of stock options and restricted stock units (RSUs), and performance stock units (PSUs).
+We issue share-based compensation to employees in the form of restricted stock units (RSUs), and performance stock units (PSUs) and stock options.
 We account for the share-based awards by recognizing the fair value of share-based compensation expense on a straight-line basis over the service period of the award, net of estimated forfeitures.
-The fair value of stock options is estimated on the grant date using the Black-Scholes option pricing model.
 The fair value of RSUs and non-executive PSUs is determined by the closing price of our common stock on the grant date.
 For performance-based awards, expense is recognized when it is probable the performance criteria will be achieved.
 If the likelihood becomes improbable that the performance criteria will be achieved, the expense is reversed.
 Executive PSUs that have market-based performance criteria are valued using a binomial option pricing model using the following inputs: stock price, volatility, and risk-free interest rates.
 Changes in estimated inputs or using other option valuation methods may result in materially different option values and share-based compensation expense.
+The fair value of stock options is estimated on the grant date using the Black-Scholes option pricing model.